 Speaking of amusement, if your cat has seemed a little, well… bored lately, try this ping pong balls in water trick.
-The movement of the ball on the surface of the water is interesting to curious kitties!
+The ball jumps around on the surface of the water, and the movement is interesting to curious kitties!

 Has your cat litter scoop seen better days?
 I totally know the feeling!
 You can make a new one anytime you need to if you have a milk jug on hand.
 Use a hole punch to add some sifting holes to the milk jug cat litter scoop if you use clumping litter.

 Is your kitty the type to act like she wants to be petted, but the moment you do, your hand gets bitten?
-Perhaps this self-scratcher for cats is the perfect solution!
+A self-scratcher for cats can be the perfect solution!
 Install firm bristled brushes around the legs of a table, and your kitty is all set with getting all the face scratching she wants, even when you’re not there.

-This litter box hack is so helpful!
+A sifting litter box hack is so helpful!
 Drill holes in a smaller litter box pan, set it inside the larger one, and when it’s dirty, sift it.
-I’d use another plastic litter box here instead of a disposable foil pan, but that’s because my kitty doesn’t like foil.
+I use another plastic litter box here instead of a disposable foil pan, but that’s because my kitty doesn’t like foil.

-Do you have a smart cat tip to share?
+Do you have a smart cat hacks to share?
 Let us know!

 If you liked this post on clever cat hacks, read these: